raunofreiberg/axe-mode/README.md

 }
 ```

 Launch your application as usual.
 Any violations of accessibility will show up as an overlay.
-If you wish to interact with your application, overlays can be toggled on/off with `Ctrl + I`.
+If you wish to interact with your application, overlays can be toggled on/off with <kbd>Ctrl + I</kbd>.

 You can safely leave the component around your application since [this whole library and its dependencies will be dropped in production.](https://github.com/raunofreiberg/axe-mode/blob/master/src/index.tsx#L7)